 Rides typically take around 2 hours and we aim to meet back at the Cricket Club for coffee, cake and a chat.
 In winter months, we use The Meating Room in Berkhamsted High Street.

-The Ride Co-ordinator will advise of any last minute route changes, hazards to be aware of etc. There may also be club announcements such as upcoming events.
+The Ride Co-ordinator will advise of any last minute route changes, hazards to be aware of, etc. plus club announcements such as upcoming events.

 Which Ride Group?
 Have a chat with the Ride Co-ordinator who will help.
 Start conservatively and moving up is recommended.